 Spend your afternoon in a picturesque New England setting.
 Choose from local public/semi-private courses, all that offer a challenging terrain, within a 20 minute drive from the park.

 The DCU Center is an indoor arena and convention center complex located in downtown Worcester, MA.
 The facility hosts a variety of events, including concerts, sporting events, family shows, conventions, trade-shows and meetings.

 The Hanover Theatre for the Performing Arts in Worcester, MA, was originally built in 1904 as the Franklin Square Theatre.
 Today, the 2300-seat theatre hosts nationally recognized entertainers and Broadway touring companies, as well as providing a local outlet for community based artists and organizations.

 The Worcester Art Museum, also known by its acronym WAM, houses over 35,000 works of art dating from antiquity to the present day, representing cultures from all over the world.
 The WAM opened in 1898 in Worcester, MA and is the second largest art museum in New England.

 Visit local Brookfield Orchards to pick your own apples (seasonal) or shop in the country store.
 Don’t miss their hot apple cider donuts!

-Travel the back roads of Central MA to reach beautiful Hardwick Winery.
-Check out their website for details regarding tastings, tours and other fun evens like Sangria Socials or Weekend “Wine” Downs!
+Take a quick jaunt towards the center of Oakham, where you will be greeted by the rolling hills of Agronomy Farms Vineyard.
+Or, travel down the back roads of Central MA to reach the beautiful Hardwick Winery.
+Check out their websites for details regarding tastings, tours and other fun events like Sangria Socials or Weekend “Wine” Downs!